avergnaud/CEH-notes/README.md

 Key Concept: The OSI Reference Model’s third layer is called the network layer.
 This is one of the most important layers in the model; it is responsible for the tasks that link together individual networks into internetworks.
 Network layer functions include internetwork-level addressing, routing, datagram encapsulation, fragmentation and reassembly, and certain types of error handling and diagnostics.
 The network layer and transport layer are closely related to each other.

 The network interconnection devices that operate at the network layer are usually called routers, which at this point should hopefully come as no surprise to you.
-They are responsible for the routing functions I have mentioned, by taking packets received as they are sent along each “hop” of a route and sending them on the next leg of their trip.
+They are responsible for the routing functions I have mentioned, by taking packets received as they are sent along each "hop" of a route and sending them on the next leg of their trip.
 They communicate with each other using routing protocols, to determine the best routes for sending traffic efficiently.
-So-called “brouters” also reside at least in part at the network layer, as do the rather obviously named “layer three switches”.
+So-called "brouters" also reside at least in part at the network layer, as do the rather obviously named "layer three switches".
 J

 ## IP V4